-The Lord God also used animal sacrifices to show that atonement for man's sins required a blood sacrifice-life for life.
+The Lord God also used animal sacrifices to show that atone- atonement is accomplished through the death of one Man.

 "For the life of the flesh is in the blood, and I have given it to you on the altar to make atonement for your souls; for it is the blood by reason of the life that makes atonement."